How Pricing Shapes Brand Perception and Signals Value

 Example: A new local business, like a hair salon, might offer discounted cuts or introductory packages to attract new customers.

-Psychological Pricing Techniques that Influence Buying Decisions
+Psychological Pricing Strategies That Influence Purchasing Decisions

 Beyond these core pricing strategies, brands often leverage psychological pricing techniques to influence consumer behaviour subtly.
 By tapping into cognitive biases, you can make your prices appear more attractive or reasonable, even when the actual value remains unchanged.